Budibase/website/content/blog/automation/what-is-operations-automation.md

 With that in mind, here are the top operations functions that you might focus on for automation.

+You might also like our guide on [how to automate tasks.](blog/automation/how-to-automate-tasks/)

 ### Delegation and task management

 Assigning work to different teams or even individual colleagues is a core operations function, but it’s also incredibly laborious and time-consuming.
 There’s no getting around the fact that manually figuring out different teams’ capacity at any given time is a pain.